glovek08/glovek08/README.md

 ## 🦄 My Favorite Languages (In descending order).
 - **Js**: I love working with Js, although it seems to do whatever it wants.
 - **CSS**: I'm in love with CSS thanks to Kevin Powell and Josh Comeau.
+(If you think CSS is not a language, we can't be friends).
 - **C**: Yes.
 - **Python**: Actually, kind of hate it.
 ---